Gutenberg Block Development for React Developers

 }

-Step 4: Register Block in src/index.js
+Step 4: Registering Everything in src/index.js

 import { registerBlockType } from '@wordpress/blocks';